 While the recruiter or staffing firm acts as the intermediary between you and the company, that doesn’t mean they lack information about the position.
 The only area that a legitimate recruiter may lack is technical knowledge if the position is intended for highly-specialized IT personnel.
 However, the recruiter has a general understanding of the duties, pay and workload in that situation.

 Don’t pay money to anyone for a job.
+One of the biggest job scam warning signs is when the company you are supposed to be working for asks you to pay them.
 People trying to get payment and claiming it’s for credit or background checks, recruitment fees, equipment or supplies are not legitimate recruiters.
 It’s unlikely that there’s a real job involved at all.
 Typically, you won’t hear back from the scammers after they get their hands on your money.

 Think of it this way.
 You’re looking for work or connecting with recruiters because you want to make money.
 Why would you have to make a payment when you’re trying to bring in an income?
 The recruiter might promise exclusive opportunities or priority applications, but they don’t bring any value to the table.